-Flood Risk and Drainage A Site specific Flood Risk and Drainage Assessment demonstrates that the proposal would address the Manchester-Salford-Trafford Strategic Flood Risk Assessments (SFRA).
+Flood Risk and Drainage

+A Site specific Flood Risk and Drainage Assessment demonstrates that the proposal would address the Manchester-Salford-Trafford Strategic Flood Risk Assessments (SFRA).
 It confirms the key mitigation measures required and that a separate foul and surface water system would be retained as a private network.

-The drains/sewers in the area discharge un-restricted into the adopted sewer network.
-The site is within a Critical Drainage Network as defined in the Manchester City Council Strategic Flood Risk Assessment SFRA, which requires an overall reduction in peak discharge rates of 50% (comparing existing peak flows to the proposed peak flows.
+The site is fully developed and supported by drains/sewers which discharge unrestricted into the surrounding Adopted Sewer Network.
+The site is within a Critical Drainage Network as defined in the Manchester City Council Strategic Flood Risk Assessment (SFRA, which requires an overall reduction in peak discharge rates of 50% (comparing existing peak flows to the proposed peak flows).